Alabama National BanCorporation

-Alabama National BanCorporation based in Birmingham, Alabama, was a bank holding company which was purchased by RBC Bank in 2008 for $1.6 billion.
+Alabama National BanCorporation based in Birmingham, Alabama, was a bank holding company which was purchased by RBC Bank USA in 2008 for $1.6 billion.
 Prior to the RBC deal, the bank was the third largest banking company in Alabama with over $7 billion assets.

 History

 National Bank of Commerce of Birmingham started in 1965 as a family-owned community bank.
 It was first publicly traded in 1995.

 First American Bank of Decatur, Alabama started in 1981.
 That same year, James A. Taylor bought First National Bank of Ashland.
 After three more acquisitions, Taylor started a holding company of which he became chairman.
 By 1993, two more banks and a savings and loan had become part of Alabama National BanCorporation.
 In 1994, the company added two more banks and $100 million in assets.
 Later that year, the company received $10 million from its initial public offering.
 In 1995, National Bank of Commerce, with $130 million more in assets, became a subsidiary of Alabama National after NBC won a deal for a savings and loan.
 Alabama National also started a bond business after AmSouth closed its bond division.

 Alabama National took over First American in 1997, when First American had $223 million in assets and Alabama National had $929 million, ranking sixth in Alabama.
 Also in 1997, Alabama National entered Florida by opening Citizens & Peoples Bank in Escambia County.

 In 1998, Alabama National added two more Florida banks and entered Georgia.
 The company bought Georgia State Bank of Mableton, with $124 million in assets.

 First American Bank bought Rankin Insurance Inc. in 1999.

 In 2000, chairman and CEO John H. Holcomb III said, "In the last five years, Alabama National has approximately tripled in size, while continuing to have a very strong performance record."

 With the addition of Peoples State Bank of Groveland, Florida in 2001, with $130 million in assets, Alabama National had $2.2 billion in assets and eleven banks which continued to use their own names.